EXT.IRISH COAST.LATE AFTERNOON

 Pint o’the blue shtuff.

 The man stares into the glass at the impossibly blue liquid, tracing the swirling currents within, the reflection in his eyes sparkling like the sea.
 He raises the glass to his lips and takes a deep gulp.
-It’s fresher than an ocean breeze; more invigorating than the feel of the spray on his face; sweeter than his first kiss… We see all of this in his expression, and more, as he places the pint back down — a lifetime of hardships washed away in an instant, leaving only an unguarded tenderness.
+It’s fresher than an ocean breeze; more invigorating than the feel of the spray on his face; sweeter than his first kiss… We see all of this in his expression, and more, as he places the pint back down — a lifetime of hardships washed away in an instant, leaving only a tenderness.

 Our man fumbles in his breast pocket, unfolding a small, worn piece of paper — a photograph of a young woman standing outside a house, smiling.
 He holds it gently, carefully caressing the faded edges.
 A single tear rolls down his cheek.